vanilla/docs/content/developer/framework/controllers.md

 ## Pretty URLs

-All requests are dispatched thru the index.php file.
+All requests are dispatched through the index.php file.
 While it's possible to use the framework by passing a 'p' parameter with the rest of the path (e.g. `/index.php?p=/profile`), it's best to configure your server to handle "pretty" URLs.

 On Apache, this is accomplished with the `.htaccess` file provided with Vanilla that contains these rewrite rules: